Farid Gayibov: Activity in the field of sports

 Farid Gayibov has been a participant of the European Gymnastics Union and FIG Congresses, a member of the representative delegation of the Olympic Games (Beijing 2008, London 2012, and Rio 2016), the head of the representative delegations for various gymnastic disciplines in European and World Championships.
 From 2014 to 2017, he served as the President of the Appeal Judges Brigade in European Championships for gymnastic disciplines (by appointment).
 In 2016–2017, he held the position of Executive Director in the local organizing committees for intercontinental and international judging and courses (2017), FIG Congress (2017), and for gymnastics competitions during the 4th Islamic Solidarity Games (2017).

 On 1–2 December 2017, Farid Qayıbov was elected as the President of the European Gymnastics Union (UEG) during the 27th Congress held in Split, Croatia.
 His election to the presidency led to his resignation from the position of Secretary-General of the Federation.
 Since 2018, he has been the acting president of the UEG (renamed as European Gymnastics as on 1 April 2020) and has been a member of the Executive Committee of the International Gymnastics Federation by default.
 As the President of European Gymnastics, he leads the President's Council, Executive Committee, and General Assembly of the organization, representing European Gymnastics within the Executive Committee of the International Gymnastics Federation.
 As a member of the Executive Committee of the International Gymnastics Federation, he also served as a member of the Appeal Judges Brigade for gymnastics events during the Tokyo 2020 Olympic Games.

 On 7 September 2021, according to the decree of the President of the Republic of Azerbaijan, Farid Gayibov was appointed as the Minister of Youth and Sports of the Republic of Azerbaijan.

 In the 2021-2025 term, he was elected as the Vice-President of the National Olympic Committee of Azerbaijan.

-On 26 May 2022, he was elected as the president of the Intergovernmental Committee for Physical Education and Sport during the extraordinary session of the committee at UNESCO headquarters.
+On 24 May 2022, he was elected as the president of the Intergovernmental Committee for Physical Education and Sport during the extraordinary session of the committee at UNESCO headquarters.
 His chairmanship ended on 21 November 2023.

+On 23 June 2022, he chaired the 3rd session of the Permanent Council of Youth and Sports Ministers of the Organisation of Islamic Cooperation held in Baku.

 On 3 December 2022 Farid Gayibov was re-elected President of the European Gymnastics in the 29th Congress of European Gymnastics in Albufeira, Portugal.
-On 23 June 2022, he chaired the 3rd session of the Permanent Council of Youth and Sports Ministers of the Organisation of Islamic Cooperation held in Baku.

 On 9 December 2022, Farid Gayibov was appointed as a member of the Organizing Committee of the "Yukselish" competition by the Decree of the President of the Republic of Azerbaijan.